 4.1.
 Collective Mobility Patterns of Twitter Users in Great Britain

 We modeled different aspects of the collective mobility patterns of Twitter users.
-These patterns include: the number of visited locations per user, the collective user displacements, and the radius of gyration of individuals in order to identify distinct distance ranges in user mobility patterns.
-We then used these distance ranges within the mobility patterns to partition the geographic space of Great Britain into fine-grained cells and established the connectivity among these cells to redraw non-administrative anthropographic urban boundaries.
+These patterns include: the number of visited locations per user, the collective user displacements, and the radius of gyration of individuals to identify distinct distance ranges in user mobility patterns.
+We utilized these distance ranges within the mobility patterns to partition the geographic space of Great Britain into fine-grained cells and established the connectivity among these cells to redraw non-administrative anthropographic urban boundaries.

 We found that the cumulative distribution function of the number of locations visited by each Twitter user follows a two-tier power law distribution (Fig. 2).
-The majority of the data follow a truncated power-law distribution PX≥x~x-αe-λx, where α=1.24, λ=0.00132; and the tail part (less than 2% of the whole population) follows a power-law distribution PX≥x~x-α with α value is 3.2.
-The distribution was found to be consistent over each month examined (June to December, 2014), which has a slight offset in the truncated power-law distribution (the mean α value is 1.26 ± with a 0.05 σ and the mean λ value as 0.00134 ± with a 0.0002 σ).
+Majority of the data follow a truncated power-law distribution PX≥x~x-αe-λx, where α=1.24, λ=0.00132; and the tail part (less than 2% of the whole population) follows a power-law distribution PX≥x~x-α with α value is 3.2.
+The distribution was found to be consistent over each month (i.e., June to December, 2014), which has a slight offset in the truncated power-law distribution (the mean α value is 1.26 ± with a 0.05 σ and the mean λ value as 0.00134 ± with a 0.0002 σ).

 The two-tier power law distribution indicates that the collective behavior of Twitter users visiting different locations can be well approximated with a (truncated) Lévy Walk (a random walk) model (Rhee et al. 2011; Reynolds 2012), which has also been identified in many human mobility studies using different mobility data (Zhao et al. 2016).
-The similarity among the distributions suggests that the mobility data collected from geo-located tweets is temporally stable, at least at monthly intervals, which indicates that our approach using Twitter user mobility to delineate urban boundaries is viable.
-In addition, the Lévy Walk model reveals the diversity regarding the number of visited locations per user, which indicates a level of “randomness” in Twitter user movement across space.
-It, in turn, justifies our choice of using the map equation community detection algorithm (Rosvall and Bergstrom 2008) to identify the clusters of urban regional connectedness using large-scale Twitter user movement data.
+The similarity among the distributions suggests that the mobility data extracted from geo-located tweets are temporally stable, at least at monthly intervals, which indicates that our approach using Twitter user mobility to delineate urban boundaries is viable.
+In addition, the Lévy Walk model reveals the diversity regarding the number of visited locations per user, which suggests a level of “randomness” in Twitter user movement across space.
+It, in turn, justifies our choice of using the map equation as the community detection algorithm to identify the clusters of urban regional connectedness using large-scale Twitter user movement data.

 Figure 2.
 Cumulative distribution of the number of locations visited by each Twitter user during different timespan